 Residency

-For Israeli tax purposes, an Israeli resident is defined as an individual whose center of life is in Israel taking into account the person’s family, economic and social links.
+For Israeli tax purposes, an Israeli resident is defined as an individual whose center of life is in Israel considering the person’s family, economic, and social links.

 An important presumption will apply in either of the following circumstances (the “days test”):